 NOTE 2: How the UE resolves clashes where an emergency number is associated with one or more different types of emergency service configured in the USIM and in information received from the core network, is implementation dependent.

+NOTE 3: When a local emergency number that matches the dialled number can be mapped to a single emergency service category from the information configured on the USIM, the UE derives the emergency service URN from this type of emergency service as specified in table U.2.2.6.1.